 Tests have been performed on animals.
 They have all shown an astounding result.
 The ‘aged brain’ does experience a growth of nerves.
 This has actually given nicergoline a wider scope of benefits.

-There are some potential users of the drug which should take mild precautions before consuming the drug.
+There are some users of the drug who should take precautions before consuming.
 These people are those who suffer from: